ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 # Changelog

-Removed Fly (It was patched due to the custom anticheat which could be old versus due to lagbacks.
+Removed Fly Module (It was patched due to the custom anticheat which could be old versus due to lagbacks.
 And Vector used a simulation/prediction ac.)

-.toggle all (does not work, will be fixed)
+.toggle all command (does not work, will be fixed)

-Added better Scaffold bypass by using a multi block scaffold (instead of just one inv space.
+Added better Scaffold bypass (module) by using a multi block scaffold (instead of just one inv space.
 It uses multiple.
 I might add a video showing this.)

-Added basic ClickGUI (still some bugs) currently bound to key "\\" (Our Job is to make the GUI better than the basic!)
+Added a basic ClickGUI (still some bugs) currently bound to key "\\" (Our Job is to make the GUI better than the basic!)

 # Installation

 Copy tampermonkey.user.js and paste into your preferred userscript manager.
+(Tampermonkey, Greasemonkey, Violentmonkey etc)

 (M0duleMaster64's comment - Or use the main.js and manually put in the injection.js after the main)